midtown-ai/www/docs/glossary/s.md

  See also [S], ...

+## Sentence-BERT (SBERT) Model

+ A derivative model of [BERT] that ...

+ See also [S], ...

 ## Sentence Embedding

  A type of [embeddings]

-  * Universal Sentence Encoder (USE) – Encodes sentences into high-dimensional vectors using a transformer or deep averaging network.
+  * [Universal Sentence Encoder (USE)] – Encodes sentences into high-dimensional vectors using a transformer or deep averaging network.
 For example, the sentences “The quick brown fox jumps over the lazy dog” and “A swift auburn fox leaps over a sleepy canine” would have similar embeddings because they convey the same meaning.
   * Sentence-BERT (SBERT) – Fine-tunes BERT on sentence-pair regression tasks to produce meaningful sentence embeddings.
 For instance, determining that “How do I reset my password?” is similar in meaning to “What is the process to change my password?”.
 This capability is excellent for applications like FAQ matching and paraphrase detection

  More at:

   * tutorial - [https://txt.cohere.com/sentence-word-embeddings/](https://txt.cohere.com/sentence-word-embeddings/)
   * articles
     * LLM embeddings - [https://www.iguazio.com/glossary/llm-embeddings/](https://www.iguazio.com/glossary/llm-embeddings/)